impermaxvict/only-good-domains/README.md

 # only-good-domains
-A Firefox add-on to analyze connections to unwanted domains.
+A Firefox add-on to create blocklists from domains collected while browsing the web.